-The Northwestern Medicine Certified Midwives offer the option of waterbirth for qualifying mothers.
+The Northwestern Medicine Prentice Women’s Hospital offers the option of waterbirth for qualifying mothers.
 There are two portable tubs which can be set up in any of four rooms equipped to handle them.
 The tub rooms and tubs are available on a first-come, first-served basis.

 West Side / Near West Suburbs

-The PCC midwives offer waterbirth for families delivering at the birth center, which is the only freestanding birth center in the Chicago area.
+The PCC midwives offer waterbirth for families delivering at the birth center.
 Both the birthing rooms have tubs.

 - West Suburban Alternative Birth Center (Oak Park)